Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Introduction

 Given the previous discussion, our goal is to propose a new AL approach for ER that satisfies the following desiderata: \squishlisttwo \item To ensure that both benefit from newly acquired labels, the blocker and matcher should be integrated. \item Slightly at logger heads with the previous property, we would also like to train the matcher and blocker with distinct loss functions since they need to satisfy distinct requirements. \item Need to achieve all this without adversely affecting scalability, since this is one of the purposes of the blocker in \myfigref{fig:traditionalAL}. \squishend Our proposed integrated matcher-blocker combination and new AL workflow is shown in \myfigref{fig:DIAL}.
 Compared to \myfigref{fig:traditionalAL}, the two most notable differences are 1) the blocker (dashed box) is now part of the AL feedback loop, and 2) the matcher is a component within the blocker.
 As base matcher, we use \emph{transformer-based pre-trained language models} (TPLM) \citep{devlin-etal-2019-bert,liu2019roberta} which have recently led to excellent ER accuracies in the passive (non-AL) setting \citep{ditto}.
 Before we describe details of the proposed approach, please note that TPLMs can be invoked in two distinct modes.
 To obtain a prediction for a pair $(r,s)$, we invoke the matcher, a (fine-tuned) instance of TPLM, in \emph{paired} mode where we concatenate string representations of $r$ and $s$ to obtain a joint representation. \emph{Single} mode is where we input one of $r$ or $s$'s string representation to obtain its encoding.
-To implement blocking, we invoke TPLM in single mode by first populating an index structure (FAISS \citep{JDH17}) with $E(r), ~ \forall r \in R$, followed by probing with $E(s)$ given $s \in S$ to retrieve potentially similar pairs for the selector to choose from.
-Since the blocker needs to attain high recall, we find that one encoding of $r$ or $s$ is not sufficient, significantly improved recall can be achieved if we allow minor variations of $E(r)$ and $E(s)$.
+To implement blocking, we invoke TPLM in single mode by first populating an index structure (FAISS \citep{faiss}) with $E(r), ~ \forall r \in R$, followed by probing with $E(s)$ given $s \in S$ to retrieve potentially similar pairs for the selector to choose from.
+Since the blocker needs to attain high recall, we find that one encoding of $r$ or $s$ is not sufficient, improved recall can be achieved if we allow minor variations of $E(r)$ and $E(s)$.
 To this end, we allow for multiple, distinct affine transformations of the base TPLM's last layer.
 This combination of TPLM, multiple encoders $\text{{\tt enc}}_1, \ldots \text{{\tt enc}}_m$ and indices $\text{{\tt idx}}_1, \ldots \text{{\tt idx}}_m$, referred to as \emph{index by committee} (IBC), is pictorially depicted in \myfigref{fig:DIAL}.
+While previous works on AL and ER have attempted to learn committees instead of a single classifier \citep{10.1007/978-3-030-28730-6_5,sarawagi02,10.14778/2735471.2735474,DBLP:conf/sigmod/Meduri0SS20}, none of them consider TPLMs, and none of them use committee for designing a high recall blocker.